Learn Wide Ranging Skills in Garden Maintenance

 When cutting, force the blade straight through the wood in a single action.
 Avoid twisting the secateurs, as this can strain the blades.
 Also avoid cutting through woody stems that are too large as this will likely result in a poor cut, bark injury and damage the secateurs.
 Instead select a more suitable tool.
 There is a new type of secateurs on the market that have a ratchet mechanism that enables you to cut through much larger stems with less effort.

-This course will develop a familiarity with these and other pieces of gardening equipment, and with the use of equipment to attend to different plants.
+This course will develop a familiarity with these and other pieces of gardening equipment.